Anatomy & Background

 - Rest.
-Avoid the activities that produce the pain (bending, lifting, twisting, turning, bending backwards, etc).
+Avoid the activities that produce the pain (bending, lifting, twisting, turning, bending backward, etc.);

-- Apply ice in acute cases to the thoracic spine to help reduce pain and associated muscle spasm.
+- Apply ice in acute cases to the thoracic spine to help reduce pain and associated muscle spasms.
 Apply it right away and then at intervals for about 20 minutes at a time.
-Do not apply directly to the skin.
+Do not apply directly to the skin;

-- An exercise regiment designed specifically to address the cause of the symptoms associated with the degenerative joint disease and improve joint mobility, spinal alignment, posture, and range of motion.
+- An exercise regimen designed specifically to address the cause of the symptoms associated with the degenerative joint disease and improve joint mobility, spinal alignment, posture, and range of motion;

-- Steroidal medication to reduced inflammation in moderate to severe conditions.
+- Steroidal medication to reduce inflammation in moderate to severe conditions;

 - Physical therapy to reduce inflammation, restore joint mobility, improve motion, and help the return of full function.

-In mild cases patients found that rest, ice and medication may be enough to reduce the pain.
-Pain specialist doctor in NJ Dr. Freeman recommend physical therapy to develop a series of stretching and strengthening exercises to prevent re-occurrence of the injury.
-Return to activity should be gradual to prevent a flare up of symptoms.
+In mild cases, patients found that rest, ice, and medication may be enough to reduce the pain.
+Pain specialist doctor in NJ Dr. Freeman, recommends physical therapy to develop a series of stretching and strengthening exercises to prevent the re-occurrence of the injury.
+Return to activity should be gradual to prevent a flare-up of symptoms.